vwmaus/dkan/docs/components/visualizations/visualization_entity/charts.rst

 - **Y-axis Chart Settings:**
 These settings are specific to the y-axis.

   - **Format:** Choosing the Format lets you specify how the y-axis values are represented rather than as basic numbers.
 For example, the value 5.2 will show as $5.20 if the Format is $0.00.
+If your value represents a date, you may choose one of the date options - mm/dd/yyyy, mm-dd-yyyy, or Year.
+Note that your data must be formatted according to one of those formats, though yyyy-mm-dd or "2017-Mar-05" also works.
+If your observations include milliseconds, i.e. "7/1/2017  12:00:00 PM," this will also work within Visualizations as long as you choose one of the Date options.

   - **Y Axis Label:** This is the name that describes the y-axis and appears on your DKAN Chart below the y-axis.
 Create a label to provide more context for the data being visualized.